sozjamil/Network-Twitter/README.md

 # Social Network Platform

-A full-featured social media web application built with Django that enables users to connect, share content, and interact with each other's posts. and here is the demo video: https://youtu.be/0w-QYaekj_c
+A full-featured social media web application built with Django that enables users to connect, share content, and interact with each other's posts. and here is the demo: https://network-twitter-yaya.onrender.com/

 ## Technologies Used